Felixburton7/mdcath_sampling/README.md

-Below is the full corrected README with improvements to clarity, formatting, and consistency:
+Below is the updated README with the mermaid diagram fixed by replacing HTML line breaks with plain text formatting.
+This should render correctly on GitHub:

 ---